JakeSaintG/GitArchive/README.md

 Delete a few of the individual repos from my Github and consolidate into a single archive repo.
 This will allow me to store a few for reference and nostalgia.

 ## The consolidation:
-I basically created this new repo, cloned a handful of existing repos into it, and added these existing repos as submodules to the new one.
+I basically created this new repo, cloned a handful of existing repos into it, deleted all of the .git folders, and commited these existing projects into this one.
+This deleted their git histories and I am okay with that.
+Many of them were super early in my dev journey and only had one or two commits anyway.

 These existing repos were copied exactly as they were and very little was done to change them.
-Their source remote repos were also likely deleted to free-up some of the clutter from my Github.
-These projects may have broken remote origins.